 Please read this before applying.

-We typically do not hire MS students, barring exceptional circumstances.
+We typically do not hire MS students or remote underraduate students, barring exceptional circumstances.

 Our lab is great for students curious about graduate school and open-ended research.
 It is not the right fit for most students looking to transition into engineering jobs in industry.